psimonazzi/mognet/README.md

 * You have access to a public server on the Internet: maybe an Amazon EC2 instance, a virtual host or a RaspberryPi in your kitchen.

 * You need to install Mognet there; your user home dir is a nice place to put it.
-You can just clone the Git repository there: actually, it's a very good idea!
+You can just clone the Git repository there: actually, it’s a very good idea!

-* Once you have the code on the server, you don't just start publishing your site: first, you have to deploy it.
+* Once you have the code on the server, you don’t just start publishing your site: first, you have to deploy it.
 This two-step process avoids many crazy security holes, and enables instant updates to the running server without downtime.

 ### How-to

 Mognet expects the following directory structure:

-    + (wherever you want to put this project, i.e. /home/yourname/www/)
+    + (wherever you want to put this project, like /home/yourname/www/)
     |
     +-- mognet/ (this repository content)
     |